intel-unesp-mcp/infieri2019-session2/README.md

 [KNL-SERVER]$ mpiicc -qopenmp test_openmp.c -o test_openmp
 ```

-Copy the binary file to all servers:
+Now copy the binary file to all servers:

 ```bash
 [KNL-SERVER]$ for i in {01..06}; do scp test_openmp knl$i:~; done